pequet/cursor-project-boilerplate/.github/instructions/292-javascript-attribution-standards.instructions.md

 ---
 description:  Establishes attribution and header standards for JavaScript files
-globs: *.js,**/*.js
-alwaysApply: false
+applyTo: "*.js,**/*.js"
 ---

 # 292: JavaScript Script Attribution & Branding

 **Ensure consistent and professional attribution, documentation, and branding for all JavaScript scripts.**